ankurk91/node-webkit-angular-starter-kit/resources/windows/readme.md

 ## Creating installer for Windows

-We will use [Inno setup](http://www.jrsoftware.org/) for creating installer for windows
+We are using [Inno setup](http://www.jrsoftware.org/) for creating installer for windows

 If you are packaging on Linux , you want to install [wine](http://wiki.winehq.org/FrontPage) first.